AyrA/Gemini/docs/FORMS.md

 ### Type: Checkbox

-A checkbox that the user can check.
+A checkbox or set of checkboxes that the user can check.
 This type has options.

-Each option is a checkbox with the key being the value that is submit, and the value the text that's displayed to the user.
+Each option is an individual checkbox with the key being the value that is submit, and the value the text that's displayed to the user.
-Said text is ideally clickable to check/uncheck the checkbox.
+Said text is ideally made clickable by the client to check/uncheck the checkbox.
-A checkbox always has at least one option.

 The "default" setting can be used to preselect the appropriate checkbox.
-Only one can be checked this way.
+Only one box can be checked this way.
+To preselect multiple checkboxes, multiple form elements with the same name can be declared in the INI file.

-If the "required" option is set, the box must be checked for form submission
+If the "required" option is set, at least one checkbox must be checked.

 ### Type: Radio